Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

     If there is no problem, the function returns True.
 It means that the number is allowed to be there.

-- **Variables are Used in This Function:** sudoku, Sudoku_cells, Sudoku_box, cell_pos, number
+- >**Variables are Used in This Function:** sudoku, Sudoku_cells, Sudoku_box, cell_pos, number
         i, i_box_length, i_box_height, In_box_row

-4. Backtrack_Check: The software stores the position of filled cells.
+**4. Backtrack_Check:** The software stores the position of filled cells.
 The program resets the Sudoku when the solution is wrong.
 The action of caching filled cells help software to avoid repeating the same mistakes in solving the Sudoku.
 This function helps software not to save the same cells with a similar position and the number inside.

-    Variables are Used in This Function:
-        number, Backtrack, Box_Position, i
+- >**Variables are Used in This Function:** number, Backtrack, Box_Position, i

-5. Solve_Sudoku: This function carries the main job of the software.
+**5. Solve_Sudoku:** This function carries the main job of the software.
 It appropriates other 'functions' to analyze and solve the Sudoku.
 The entire operation is within an interminable loop, and the software breaks this loop when our Sudoku is solved.
 The function contains two major parts.
 All of the below actions happen for each box of the Sudoku:

-    a.
-Checking The Box ──────> The function seeks for possible numbers that are missing from the box.
+- Checking The Box: The function seeks for possible numbers that are missing from the box.
 It caches missed numbers in 'Allowed_Numbers.'
 Variable 'filled_boxes' will be raised by one if 'Allowed_Numbers' is blank.
 It means all cells of the box are full.
 The Sudoku is solved when 'fiiled_boxes' is equal to the total number of boxes.

-    b.
-Checking Cells and Fill Them
+- Checking Cells and Fill Them

-        ● The First Step ══> The function checks each number of 'Allowed_Numbers' in all cells of the box.
+  -		The First Step: The function checks each number of 'Allowed_Numbers' in all cells of the box.
 		It cashes each cell if the number is allowed to be.
 For example, the software can assign the number 3 to the first and fifth cell.
 The function cashes possibilities in a variable called 'Possible_Cells.'
 		If we implement the example in a 3*3 box, 'Possible_Cells' will be equivalent to [3,0,0,0,3,0,0,0,0].

-        ● The Second Step ══> The software proposes to apply logic as much as possible.
+  - 	The Second Step: The software proposes to apply logic as much as possible.
 It explores for numbers in the box that only have one opportunity.
 The software analysis counts the number of elements of 'Possible_cells' that are greater than zero.
 The software keeps limits if in find any number that obeys the rules.
 If there is no number, it changes the rules.
 It continues as long as the permissible opportunities are less than or equal to the total number of box cells.
 For example, the software begins with one-optional numbers.
 The software search for two-optional numbers if all numbers have two or more possibilities.
-The software converts rules to the one-optional when it assigns a number to the Sudoku.
-		    The software stores each action.
+The software converts rules to the one-optional when it assigns a number to the Sudoku.The software stores each action.
 It helps to avoid replicating solutions or slips (mentioned in 'Backtrack_check').
 The software removes the latest cashed data when it already checked all possible options of the number.

-        ● The Third Step ══> The answer or the Sudoku would be incorrect.
+  - 	The Third Step: The answer or the Sudoku would be incorrect.
 The software can figure out the solution is wrong when a number is dropping in the box, but laws won't allow the software to put the desired number.
 If 'Backtrack' is blank, it indicates the Sudoku is wrong.

 All proceeds are employed to solve the Sudoku.
 The software returns the Sudoku when it is solved.

-    Variables are Used in This Function:
+- >**Variables are Used in This Function:**
         Sudoku, Sudoku_cells, Sudoku_box, Possible_Numbers, possibility
         Sudoku_copy, Possible_Cells, Qty, box_cells_avaibility
         sudoku_boxes_avaibility, Backtrack, i_order, sudoku_boxes_avaibility